Shyam-45/Rock-Paper-Scissors/README.md

 # Rock-Paper-Scissors
-Rock, Paper, Scissor with a computer
+Play "Rock-Paper-Scissor" with a computer without any biasness